runtimeverification/evaluation/svcomp-benchmark/results/README.md

 #### Naming Convention

-C files in The SV-COMP verification benchmarks are organized under [folders](https://github.com/sosy-lab/sv-benchmarks/tree/master/c) named after categories of verification tasks.
+C files in the SV-COMP benchmarks are organized under [folders](https://github.com/sosy-lab/sv-benchmarks/tree/master/c) named after categories of verification tasks.
 The error reports follow the naming convention "\<folder-name\>-results.txt", where \<folder-name\> is the name of a folder in the benchmarks.
 For instance, the file "array-examples-results.txt" contains the results of running RV-Match on the correct examples in the ["array-examples"](https://github.com/sosy-lab/sv-benchmarks/tree/master/c/array-examples) folder.

 #### Directory Structure

 RV-Match was run on 1346 correct programs from the benchmark.

-Correct files in the following folders were analyzed RV-Match -
+We used RV-Match to analyze correct files in the following folders -

 * array-examples
 * reducercommutativity